The Importance of CDPs for Retail

 So, while the benefits of customer data can be enjoyed by all manner of businesses, it can be especially helpful to the retail sector, where data can impact real-time sales.
 With customer data, merchants can ensure in-demand products are always in stock, calibrate prices on the fly, and deploy relevant and timely promotions.
 With the right strategies and technologies to implement them, retailers can respond to market conditions with remarkable (and profitable) agility.

-Why a CDP Is Key to Retail Strategy
+Why a CDP is key to retail strategy

 That’s why retailers have begun turning to customer data platforms instead.
 Enterprise software that collects and unifies data across channels and systems, CDPs act as a single source of truth for customer data.
 By compiling zero-, first-, and third-party data, CDPs build full 360° customer profiles that update in real time.
 These defining capabilities give retailers the business intelligence they need to achieve market agility.

 As more and more governments pass legislation that seeks to protect consumer data, CDPs can help.
 Those with multi-tenant cloud architectures are especially key to global enterprises that want to use the same platform or service across the organization while keeping all their individual data as wholly separate entities.
 That means individual teams and business units can have their own accounts within the platform and store, process, and use their data without compromising other teams’ data.
-They can also customize configurations to meet the business needs of customers in their region.
+They can also customize configurations to meet the business needs of users in their region.

 The global retail community is well aware of the dramatic rise in online shopping that occurred during the COVID-19 pandemic, affecting consumer habits perhaps permanently.
-Merchants who may have relied on in-store or physical experiences, as well as face-to-face contact, to differentiate themselves from competitors realized that they would have to instead increase or improve their digital presence.
+Merchants who may have relied on in-store or physical experiences, as well as face-to-face contact, to differentiate themselves from competitors realized they would have to increase or improve their digital presence.

 By facilitating personalization and marketing automation, CDPs can help enhance a brand’s online presence.
 Based on consumer data, such as customers’ engagement with content and campaigns or where they are in the customer lifecycle, retailers can develop communications and serve content that’s relevant to a customer’s specific experience and needs.
 Automation can also support engagement at scale by automating customer journeys based on segmentation, events, or past customer interactions.

-The best CDPs feature advanced analytics, easy-to-use dashboards, and machine learning.
-They also have robust integrations with social media and mobile apps, CRMs, and more.
+The best CDPs feature advanced analytics, easy-to-use dashboards, and machine learning (ML).
+They have robust integrations with social media and mobile apps, CRMs, and more.
 Together, these features produce up-to-date customer data from a single source that teams throughout an organization can depend on.
 For instance, your business operations team may use it when weighing where to open new stores, while your sales team may use insights from the CDP to craft product recommendations that drive cross-sell and up-sell revenue.

 A CDP’s machine learning capabilities give retailers a head start on future sales through predictive analytics that help retailers understand a customer’s likelihood to buy, convert, or engage.
 Businesses can then allocate their marketing budgets more effectively, fine-tune campaign investments, and adjust supply chains.